nslee333/dev-folder/weather_app/project_notes.md

 [Working]:
 - Refactor App.tsx.
   - Extract components?
   - Extract functions?

+- Stopped specifically at seeing if I can use useContext to pass state from one component to another.